A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: MODEL, INFERENCE AND PREDICTION

-Regarding the inference algorithms, there are two main types of approaches.
-On the one hand, the marginal methods, which rely on the Polya urn representation.
-All these algorithms are based on integrating out the infinite dimensional part of the model.
-One of the most recent papers, based on this method in MGARCH setting is by \cite{Jensen2012}.
-Recently, another class of algorithms, called conditional methods, have been proposed.
-These approaches, based on the stick-breaking scheme, leave the infinite part in the model and sample a finite number of variables.
-These include the procedure by \cite{Walker2007}, who introduces slice sampling schemes to deal with the infiniteness in DPM, and the retrospective MCMC method of \cite{Papaspiliopoulos2008}, that is later combined by \cite{Papaspiliopoulos} with a slice sampling method by \cite{Walker2007} to obtain a new composite algorithm, which is better, faster and easier to implement.
-Generally, the stick-breaking procedure, compared to the Polya urn, produces better mixing and simpler algorithms.
+The following section describes a Markov Chain Monte Carlo (MCMC) algorithm to sample from the posterior distribution of the parameters of the ADCC-GJR-GARCH-DPM model introduced in the previous section.
+The algorithm is based on the procedure by \cite{Walker2007}, who introduces slice sampling schemes to deal with the infiniteness in DPM, the retrospective MCMC method of \cite{Papaspiliopoulos2008} and the ideas by \cite{Papaspiliopoulos} who combines these two methods to obtain a new composite algorithm, which is better, faster and easier to implement.
+Generally, all these approaches compared to traditional schemes based on the original algorithm by \cite{Escobar1995} produce better mixing and simpler algorithms.